herangitbooks/www.3dic.xyz/README.md

 Welcome to my personal website.

-I am Researcher with The Univerisity of Tokyo.
+I am currently a Research Assistant in the Department of Precision Engineering, The University of Tokyo.

+My research interests are in the areas of low-temperature bonding \(especially surface activated bonding method and Cu/dielectric hybrid bonding\),  semiconductor advanced packaging, 3D IC, etc.